-August 2, 2025 marked a turning point for every European business using AI tools.
-That's when the EU AI Act's deployer obligations took effect, backed by penalties up to €15 million or 3% of global turnover.
-For SMEs, this raises an immediate question: how do you comply with enterprise-level regulations on an SME budget?
+August 2, 2026 is the deadline every European business using AI tools needs on its radar.
+That's when the EU AI Act's deployer obligations take full effect, backed by penalties up to €15 million or 3% of global turnover.
+For most organisations, this raises an immediate question: how do you comply without enterprise budgets or six-month implementation projects?

 What the EU AI Act actually requires